ogressel/obd-ii-logger/Readme.md

 ## Description

 The script is intended to run on a Raspberry Pi and dump the sampled sensor values into an HDF5 data file, using individually labelled datasets for each PID time series.
+Currently, compound PIDs (i.e., using Torque-Pros' `[ ]` syntax) are not supported.

 ## Getting Started